 Heart failure is a progressive disease caused by impairment of the left heart's ability to pump blood to the various organs of the body.
 Patients with heart failure commonly experience shortness of breath, fatigue, difficulty exercising and swelling of the legs.
 The heart becomes weak or stiff and enlarges over time, making it harder for the left heart to pump the blood needed for the body to function properly.
 The severity of heart failure depends on how well a person's heart is able to pump blood throughout the body.
 A common measure of heart failure severity is the New York Heart Association (the "NYHA") Class guideline.
 Patients are classified in Classes I through IV based on their symptoms and functional limitations.
-Classes I and II include patients with mild heart failure, Class III with moderate heart failure, and Class IV with severe heart failure.
+Classes I and II include patients with mild heart failure, Class III includes patients with moderate heart failure, and Class IV includes patients with severe heart failure.

-Our C-Pulse System is intended for NYHA Class III and ambulatory Class IV patients.
+The C-Pulse System is intended for NYHA Class III and ambulatory Class IV patients.
 It is estimated that approximately 1.5 million heart failure patients in the United States fall into this classification range, and we believe approximately 3.7 million patients in Europe are similarly affected.

-Treatment alternatives currently available for Class III heart failure patients in the United States consist primarily of pharmacological therapies and pacing devices that are designed to address heart rhythm issues.
+Treatment alternatives currently available for Class III heart failure patients in the United States consist primarily of pharmacological therapies and cardiac pacing devices that are designed to address heart rhythm issues.
 Although these treatments may provide symptomatic relief and prolong the life of patients, they do not often halt the progression of congestive heart failure.
-Circulatory assist devices, specifically left ventricular assist devices ("LVADs") have been used to treat Class IV patients in the United States, and one product received FDA approval in the United States for Class IIIb patients although the device is not reimbursed by the Centers for Medicare and Medicaid Services for Class IIIb patients.
-These devices are designed to take over some or all of the pumping function of the heart by mechanically pumping blood into the aorta.
-Although such products are effective in increasing blood flow, by design these devices are in contact with the patient's bloodstream, increasing the risk of adverse events, including thrombosis, bleeding and neurologic events.
+Circulatory assist devices, specifically left ventricular assist devices ("LVADs") have been used to treat Class IV patients in the United States.
+One product received FDA approval in the United States for Class IIIb patients, but that device is not reimbursed by the Centers for Medicare and Medicaid Services for Class IIIb patients.
+LVADs are designed to take over some or all of the pumping function of the heart by mechanically pumping blood into the aorta.
+Although such products are effective in increasing blood flow, by design these devices are in contact with the patient's bloodstream, requiring the lifelong use of blood-thinning drugs and increasing the risk of severe adverse events, including thrombosis, bleeding and neurologic events such as stroke.